- Written by Ted Hadfield

 - Category: Other Articles

-Calling all participants interested in attending the North American Traffic and Awards net.
-This is ______, and I will be your net control for this evening.
+Calling all participants to the North American Traffic and Awards net.
+This is ______, and I will be your net control tonite.

 We welcome all licensed amateur radio operators general and above, to join in the net ; but we will not acknowledge those who choose not to follow FCC Regulations.

 Please join us both on the air and via NET LOGGER, Netlogger is a free program used by our net to list checkins, and also to log your contacts.
 It is available on our website at www.natanet.info click the link to download.
 Install.
 Open netlogger and choose select net button.
 Highlight and select” NATA 40m Net” and follow along.
-Be sure to also open the AIM chat window.
-And join in the live chat all during the net.
-Feel free to ask questions there.
-Watch the pink line on the logger.
-It highlites the turn for each check in.
-We usually allow two calls per check in.
+Be sure to also open the AIM chat window. for more info on the net please go to www.natanet.info and read all the menu items at your liesure.

 This is _____ Are there any stations with written emergency, priority, or time sensitive traffic at this time?